Skip to main content

 Source : Zombie-Ant Fungi Emerged from Non-manipulating, Beetle-Infecting Ancestors (2019)

 Different-colored branches reflect different host-parasite associations.
-Node 1: the ancestor of fungi was a parasite of beetle larvae // Node 2: transition point between fungi parasitizing beetles and those those that parasitize social insects (bees, ants, wasps) // Node 3: the first ancestor of fungi to parasitize social insects // Node 4: the first fungus to parasitize ants (adapted from figure 1, publication)
+Node 1: the ancestor of Ophiocordyceps fungi was a parasite of beetle larvae // Node 2: transition point between Ophiocordyceps fungi parasitizing beetles and those those that parasitize social insects (bees, ants, wasps) // Node 3: the first ancestor of Ophiocordyceps fungi to parasitize social insects // Node 4: the first fungus to parasitize ants (adapted from figure 1, publication)

-The phylogenetic tree of fungi, with their hosts predicted using the ACSR method, shows at what point in their evolution the various fungal species changed host.
+The phylogenetic tree of Ophiocordyceps fungi, with their hosts predicted using the ACSR method, shows at what point in their evolution the various fungal species changed host.

 The ancestors of O. unilateralis were probably parasites that infected beetle larvae in soil or decaying wood.
 Beetles are rather solitary insects.